alexkasema/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 A program that prints numbers from 0 to 99.
 # 6-print_comb3.py
 A program that prints all possible different combinations of two digits.
+# 7-islower.py
+A function that checks for lowercase character.